Nonlinear FM Waveform

 | Gaussian

-or Gaussian
+or `Gaussian'.

 | Input port

-Frequency offset set as Property
+Frequency offset specified as Property

 or Input port